 Coins minted in Aelia Capitolina

-City coins were issued from the time of Hadrian to that of Valerianus (260) but are especially plentiful from the times of Antoninus Pius, Marcus Aurelius, Eleagabalus, and Trajan Decius.
-The 206 coin types depict the many gods worshiped in Aelia Capitolina: Serapis, Tyche, Dionysus, the Dioscuri, Roma, Ares, Nemesis are all to be found in addition to the Capitoline triad.
+City coins were issued from the time of Hadrian to that of Valerianus (260) but are especially plentiful from the times of Antoninus Pius, Marcus Aurelius, Elagabalus, and Trajan Decius.
+The 206 coin types depict the many gods worshipped in Aelia Capitolina: Serapis, Tyche, Dionysus, the Dioscuri, Roma, Ares, Nemesis are all to be found in addition to the Capitoline Triad.

-Aelia was a quiet provincial city but great events such the imperial visit of Septimius Severus in 201 also took place.
+Aelia was a quiet provincial city but great events such as the imperial visit of Septimius Severus in AD 201 also took place.
 It was commemorated by an inscription discovered near the Western Wall.
-On this occasion the colony received the honorary title “Commodiana Pia Felix”, appearing for the first time on the coins of Geta.
+On this occasion, the colony received the honorary title “Commodiana Pia Felix”, appearing for the first time on the coins of Geta.

-As recently as two weeks ago, on Wednesday 22nd October (the day I arrived in Jerusalem), a rare find of historical significance was unveiled and displayed to the public by the Israel Antiquities Authority: a large slab of limestone engraved with an official Latin inscription dedicated to Hadrian.
+Recently, on Wednesday 22nd October 2014 (the day I arrived in Jerusalem), a rare find of historical significance was unveiled and displayed to the public by the Israel Antiquities Authority: a large slab of limestone engraved with an official Latin inscription dedicated to Hadrian.

 Their analysis revealed that this inscription is the right half of an inscription discovered nearby in the late 19th century by the French archaeologist Charles Clermont-Ganneau.
 The inscription slab is currently on display in the courtyard of Studium Biblicum Franciscanum Museum.